if (paramFromGet('mark') == 'mark') { ?> } ?>

 Your accommodation: Edge of the Bay Resort

 Situated on the Freycinet Peninsula, Edge of the Bay Resort offers beachfront accommodations with stunning views of Great Oyster Bay and The Hazards.
-Stay in modern studios or self-contained cottages, enjoy private beach access, and savour local seafood at the on-site restaurant.
+Stay in modern studios or self-contained cottages, and enjoy private beach access.
 Perfect for exploring Freycinet National Park or relaxing in serene coastal surroundings.The drive from Coles Bay to Port Arthur takes you through some of Tasmania’s most beautiful and diverse landscapes.
 Begin by leaving the pristine beaches and granite peaks of Freycinet National Park, travelling south along the Tasman Highway.
 As you drive, enjoy views of rolling farmland, coastal vistas, and charming small towns that showcase Tasmania’s natural beauty.
 Consider a stop in Swansea, a picturesque seaside village, to stretch your legs or grab a coffee while soaking in views of Great Oyster Bay.
 Continuing south, pass through Orford, where you can detour to Maria Island National Park for a quick visit to its unique wildlife and historical sites.

 Join the Arthur Highway as you approach the Tasman Peninsula, a region rich in dramatic scenery and convict history.
 Don’t miss the chance to stop at the Tessellated Pavement, a natural geological marvel, or take in the stunning views at Tasman Arch and Devil’s Kitchen.
 For those with extra time, a detour to Eaglehawk Neck offers a chance to walk along its famous narrow isthmus, a site of historical significance during the convict era.
 As you near Port Arthur, the road winds through lush forests and offers glimpses of the Tasman Sea.
 The drive concludes at the Port Arthur Historic Site, a UNESCO World Heritage-listed location where the island’s convict history comes to life.